nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <td>OperationOutcome</td>
 <td>issue.details.code</td>
 <td>
-<a href="https://fhir.nhs.uk/ValueSet/itk-acknowledgement-1" target="_blank">itk-acknowledgement</a>
+<a href="https://fhir.nhs.uk/ValueSet/itk-response-codes-1" target="_blank">itk-response-codes</a>
 </td>
 </tr>
 </table>

 The MessageHeader carries a code to indicate success or failure.
-The ITK error codes must be mapped to the high-level element codes carried in the severity, code and details elements of the OperationOutcome.
+The ITK response codes must be mapped to the high-level element codes carried in the severity, code and details elements of the OperationOutcome.
 The mapping Table below shows how the three levels of codes should be utilised.

-**Note**: When a bundle is incorrectly constructed or received so that the value of the infrastructure acknowledgement flag cannot be determined, receiving systems SHOULD default to always returning an acknowledgement wherever possible.
+**Note**: When a bundle is incorrectly constructed or received so that the value of the acknowledgement flags cannot be determined, receiving systems SHOULD default to always returning a response wherever possible.

-## Mapping FHIR Error Codes to ITK3 Error Codes ##
+## Mapping FHIR Error or Warning Codes to ITK3 Response Codes ##

-## Distribution Level Errors ##
+## Handling Specification Responses ##

-These errors should be returned to the sender using the Infrastructure Acknowledgement message.
+These Responses should be returned to the sender using the ITK Response message.

 **Minimum requirements that MUST be supported by receiving systems.**